-If you suspect that your plants are not growing the way they should then you should water them on a daily basis and ensure that they get enough sunlight.
+If you suspect that your plants are not growing the way they should then our landscape gardening Sydney team suggests that you should water them on a daily basis and ensure that they get enough sunlight.

 In case you still think that the plants are drooping a bit or worse, they are dying out slowly then you should realize that the reason for it could be the soil.
 If you think this is the case then you should test the pH levels of the soil or get it tested somewhere, like a lab.